 Confirming purchases 70.20 Departmental Requisition or State Invoice Voucher Personal liability of the purchaser until approved by the employee's department and Purchasing Services.

 For purchasing procedures for special circumstances refer to the Manuals Search engine.
 A few special procedures are listed below.

 Form Used Restrictions/Explanation Alcoholic beverages 70.29 Banquet Permit To purchase alcohol for University functions.
 Cash advance 40.21 Vendors' receipts Used for grants and contracts.
 Purchases from discretionary accounts (program 17A) 70.33 Standard University purchasing forms See 70.33.
-Carpeting, floor coverings, window coverings, furniture (except freestanding furniture pieces requiring minimal or minor assembly)
+Carpeting, floor coverings, window coverings, furniture requiring connections to the building or building utilities

 NOTE: Does not include purchases by Housing and Dining Services.

 (Users who are unable to access the myFacilities website may contact Facilities Services, Operations; telephone 335-9000.)

 Personal services 70.50 Departmental Requisition To obtain services of nonemployees.
 Petty Cash Fund 30.50 Vendors' receipts,

 For miscellaneous small or emergency purchases.
 Telephone Services 85.39, 85.41 Telecommunications Service Request, Toll Call Authorization To obtain telephone/network services or telephone calling cards.
 Travel purchases 95.08, 95.20 Travel Expense Voucher To make purchases while in travel status.